ph-kev/ProfileLikelihood.jl/docs/src/tutorial.md

 # Tutorial

 This tutorial highlights how `ProfileLikelihood.jl` can be used to generate data, estimate parameters, and find the profile likelihood.
 Furthermore, profile likelihood can be used for identifiability analysis and confidence intervals estimation.
-It is recommend to read the documentation for more information.
+This is not meant to be a comprehensive tutorial using `ProfileLikelihood.jl", but is the bare minimum to get started with profile likelihood.
+It is recommended to read the documentation alongside the tutorial.

 ## Packages